Reda-BELHAJ/TweetPhishingIoCsMISP/README.md

 pip install pandas gspread pymisp plotly
 ```

-## Configuration
+## Configuration and Steps to Reproduce

 1. Create a PowerAutomate Workflow From *'Save a Tweets to a Google Sheet'* Template
 ![PowerAutomate Workflow](PowerAutomateWorkflow-Phishing.png "PowerAutomate Workflow")

 2. Configure a Google Cloud service to interact with the Google Sheet from the Python code.
-3. Create an *Authentification Key* bound to the Publisher user.
+3. Create an *Authentification Key* bound to the Publisher MISP user.
+4. Clone https://github.com/Reda-BELHAJ/TweetPhishingIoCsMISP and run it Locally.

 ## Contributing